huggingface/blog/sentiment-analysis-fhe.md

 This should download the model, which is now ready to be used.

-Now, using the hidden representation for some text can be a bit tricky at first, especially since we could tackle this with many different approaches.
+Using the hidden representation for some text can be tricky at first, mainly because we could tackle this with many different approaches.
 Below is the approach we chose.

 First, we tokenize the text.
-This means that we split the text into tokens, or a sequence of specific characters that can also be words, and replace each of them with a number.
+Tokenizing means splitting the text into tokens (a sequence of specific characters that can also be words) and replacing each with a number.
 Then, we send the tokenized text to the transformer model, which outputs a hidden representation for each word.
 Finally, we average the representations for each word to get a text-level representation.

 The result is a matrix of shape (number of examples, hidden size).
 The hidden size is the number of dimensions in the hidden representation.
 For BERT, the hidden size is 768.
 The hidden representation is a vector of numbers that represents the text that can be used for many different tasks.
 In this case, we will use it for classification with [XGBoost](https://github.com/dmlc/xgboost) afterwards.